thriveweb/sailing-paradise/content/boatTours/2018-08-31-christmas-parties.md

   So what floats your boat?

-  * A relaxed sunset cruise with canapes and champagne, an day on the water with swimming, SUP'ing and delicious BBQ lunch or even a high octane team building day with sailing challenges and jetboating.
-The options are endless and believe in providing your perfect Christmas Party 'your a
+  * A relaxed sunset cruise with canapes and champagne,

+  * A day on the water with swimming, Island activities and delicious BBQ lunch

+  * or even a high octane team building day with sailing challenges and jetboating?
-  We understand that you want your special day to be memorable, fun, relaxing and stress free and that is exactly what we specialise in.

-  From the moment you send through an enquiry all the way through to the follow up email with your free souvenir photo’s after your cruise, we pride ourselves on our professional yet friendly and laid back attitude.

-  No matter what style of party you are after we can help.
-Whether you are looking for a relaxing day on the water with some yummy food and a few drinks.
-  Or an elegant morning tea cruise with champagne and delicious cupcakes.
-Even a raucous Christmas party with a butler in the buff and all the trimmings we are here for you.
-We have some great Gold Coast Christmas night ideas also.
+  These are just a few of the Gold Coast Christmas Party ideas available with Sailing in Paradise.
+The options are endless and our friendly team are on hand to help you plan 'your Christmas Party your way'.

+  We have looked after all sorts of industry clients from fitness studios and restaurants to banks and legal firms (and everything in between) and pride ourselves on making sure our guests enjoy the experience not matter their age, background or interests.
+There is something about spending time on the water that brings people together and we would love to help you put on a Christmas Party your team will talk about for years to come!

+  ## Christmas Party Planners, we are here to help...

+  You are busy, we totally get it!
+That's why we offer a fuss-free service.
+  From the moment you enquire and receive our Christmas Party info the plan is that we are here to make your life easier.

+  So if you want to lock in your party now and forget about until the day that is totally fine, we can take care of food, drinks and activities and we will even provide your team with photos of your cruise afterwards, it's all part of the service.

+  .
 accordionSection:
   accordion:
     - dropdownContent: >-